seventown/hugo/content/articles/bridge-guide.md

 <&lt;<&lt;<**THIS GALLERY**>>>>> includes the names and images of all maps.

-Hippo maps include: **Sorcery, Mr Cheesy, Hyperfrost, Galaxy, Fortress, Flora, Dojo, Chronon, Boo, Atlantis, Aquatica, Urban, Tundra, Treehouse, Sunstone, Stumped.**
+Hippo maps include:&nbsp; **Sorcery, Mr Cheesy, Hyperfrost, Galaxy, Fortress, Flora, Dojo, Chronon, Boo, Atlantis, Aquatica, Urban, Tundra, Treehouse, Sunstone, and Stumped.**

-Spawnblock maps are:  **Lighthouse, Licorice, Condo, Twilight.**
+Spawnblock maps are:&nbsp;**Lighthouse, Licorice, Condo, Twilight.**

 You normally pristine on spawnblock maps and hippo on hippo maps.